gilch/hissp/README.md

 lambda: print('no')
 )
 ```
-There's a `hissp.basic..!.if-else` macro that basically expands to this.
+There's a `hissp.basic.._macro_.if-else` macro that basically expands to this.
 I know it's a special form in other Lisps (or `cond` is),
 but Hissp doesn't need it.
 Smalltalk pretty much does it this way.
 Once you have `if` you can make a `cond`.
 Lisps actually differ on which